PyO3/pyo3/guide/src/class.md

 ## Inheritance

-By default, `PyAny` is used as the base class.
+By default, `object`, i.e. `PyAny` is used as the base class.
 To override this default, use the `extends` parameter for `pyclass` with the full path to the base class.

 For convenience, `(T, U)` implements `Into<PyClassInitializer<T>>` where `U` is the